Wichian Buri district

 Wichian Buri (วิเชียรบุรี, [wí.t͡ɕʰīa̯n bū.rīː]) is a district (amphoe) in southern part of Phetchabun province, northern Thailand.

-History
+History and toponymy

 In the past the area of Wichian Buri was administered by Mueang Tha Rong.
 King Rama III upgraded the status of Tha Rong city by amalgamating Bua Chum and Chai Badan and changed the city name to be Wichian Buri.
 When King Rama V created Monthon Phetchabun, Wichian Buri became a subordinate of Phetchabun in 1898.
 The name of the district was changed to Tha Rong on 17 April 1939, but changed back to Wichian Buri in 1944.

+The name Wichian Buri literally translates to "crystal city" or "crystal town", the first element Wichian in Thai means "crystal" or "diamond", the second element Buri from Sanskrit purī (पुरी); meaning "town" or "city".
+Its name is based on the name of a local mountain, Khao Thamorat.
+Thamo (ថ្ម) is Khmer; meaning "mountain" or "stone", and rat is an abbreviation of rattana (รัตนะ, [ráttāná]); meaning "crystal", hence named it accordingly.

+Khao Thamorat is actually located in the neighboring, Si Thep.
+It is part of Si Thep Historical Park.

 Geography

 Neighboring districts are (from the north clockwise) Bueng Sam Phan of Phetchabun Province, Phakdi Chumphon and Thep Sathit of Chaiyaphum province, Si Thep of Phetchabun, and Phaisali of Nakhon Sawan province.